 GP9 locomotives were an upgraded version of the popular EMD GP7 locomotives.
 The new locomotives featured a 1750 h.p.
 Diesel engine powering 4 axles.
 These locomotives were light enough to tread down small short lines and powerful enough to pull 100 freight cars down the main lines.
 The locomotive’s operational flexibility made it a favorite with railroads big and small.
 Over 4,000 GP9 locomotives were built between 1954 and 1959 with over 300 locomotives going to the Pennsylvania Railroad.
 Northern Central Railway operates approximately 17 miles of Ex-Pennsylvania Railroad trackage, allowing the locomotive to run on home rails.

 When locomotive #6076 arrived on Northern Central Property in the fall of 2019; it was still in the Adirondack Scenic Railroad’s paint scheme and in need of major repairs to the car body.
 Northern Central Railway launched a fundraising campaign to complete body repairs and apply a new paint job on the locomotive.
 Major donors to the campaign were the Delaplaine Foundation and Stock & Leader.
-Stock & Leader made their donation in honor of D. Reed Anderson was the founder, president and a board member of the Northern Central Railway until his death in March 2021.
-The restoration process began in the spring of 2021 with minor body work with the remainder of the body work and the painting process scheduled for early spring 2022.
+Stock & Leader made their donation in honor of D. Reed Anderson who was the founder, president and a board member of the Northern Central Railway until his death in March 2021.
+The restoration process began in the spring of 2021 with minor body work with the remainder of the body work and the painting process scheduled for early spring 2023.

 When finished, 6076 will sport authentic Pennsylvania Railroad colors to increase the historical and educational value of Northern Central Railway’s excursions.

 “Prince de Liege” Steam Locomotive